zhouj8553/FlipDA/README.md

 bash scripts/run_pet.sh wsc 0 genaug_t5_keep_0.3_default_sample0_beam1_augnum10wscaugtype_extra_filter_max_prevla
 bash scripts/run_pet.sh multirc 0 genaug_t5_flip_0.5_rand_iter_10_sample1_beam1_augnum10_filter_max_eachla_sep
 ```
-Note that we do not try all the hyperparameter combinations, and our main contribution is to prove that label flipping is useful for few-shot data augmentation.
+Note that we do not try all the hyperparameter combinations to save time and avoid overfitting, and our main contribution is proving that label flipping is useful for few-shot data augmentation.
 We will not be surprised if you get a better result with more careful implementation and hyperparameter selection.

 ## Citation